open-telemetry/opentelemetry.io/content/en/docs/instrumentation/php/getting-started.md

 ### Dependencies

-In an empty directory initialize a minimal `composer.json` file in your
+In an empty directory initialize a minimal `composer.json` file:
-directory:

 ```sh
 composer init \